edstoica/lucid_stylegan3_datasets_models/README.md

 ## Usage
 We recommend to install the official [StyleGAN3](https://github.com/NVlabs/stylegan3) repo to your local machine. then use the "visualizer.py" to start the gui.
 The gui is very commfortable  to use and allows easy visual inspection of the model.
 (RTX card recommended).<br>
 If you have troubles for installing on windows with anaconda, try my edited [enviroment.yml](https://github.com/edstoica/stylegan3/blob/main/environment.yml) file. this works with the current [pytorch](https://pytorch.org/get-started/locally/) release (cuda11).
-Alternatively you may use a colab notebook to generate images/videos from the model.
-Just copy the links to the models from this page and copy to your favorite colab notebook.
+<br>Alternatively you may use a colab notebook to generate images/videos from the model.
+Just copy the links from this page to your favorite colab notebook.
-Here is our notebook:
+<br>Here is a basic notebook, pre-configured for our models: (image, video, music video)<br>
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/edstoica/lucid_stylegan3_datasets_models/blob/main/StyleGAN3-Toolkit.ipynb)
 ## Progress
 - [x] prepare all datasets in resolutions 256, 512, 1024